 'Modelling is an important skill, as it fully demonstrates a process and enables a teacher to talk through their actions and decisions in order to benefit the learners' understanding.'

-'Having strong subject knowledge is really important,' stresses Dr Reed Johnson, 'so assess your weaknesses and be prepared to fill any gaps.'
+'Having strong subject knowledge is really important,' stresses Dr Reed Johnson, 'so assess your weaknesses and be prepared to fill any gaps.
+Building this throughout your career is key but starting by having good subject knowledge through SK audits and Subject Knowledge Enhancement programmes really helps.'

 'Nobody appreciates a teacher who is lukewarm about an area,' agrees Dr Kneen.
 A teacher leads by example, so in order to engage pupils and drive their learning you will need to explore the subject fully yourself.